Skip to main content

 • Moving testing activities earlier in the SDLC to catch defects when they're cheapest to fix

-• emphasizes early involvement of QA in requirements and design phases.
+• emphasizes early QA involvement in requirements and design phases

 Shift-right testing